 In Tennessee, as in other states, slip and fall accidents fall under an area of the law known as premises liability.
 Any time unsafe or hazardous conditions on somebody’s property result in a visitor’s injuries, the owner could be held liable.
 This includes incidents such as dog bites, swimming pool accidents, assaults, elevator accidents, and more.
 In a slip and fall or trip and fall accident, it must be shown that a hazard such as spilled liquid, snow or ice, torn carpeting, broken stairs or handrail, or unsecured electrical cords caused your fall.
 This is not as simple as it may seem.
 In a Tennessee premises liability claim, you must prove all of the following:

-- The property owner was negligent.
 You must show that the owner or manager of the property created or permitted a dangerous condition to exist on the premises.
 For example, if an employee mopped up an area of a grocery store and failed to put up a warning sign indicating that the floor is slippery, this could be considered negligence.

-- The dangerous condition caused your injury.
 You must be able to provide a direct link between the hazard and the fall that caused your injury.
 For example, you slipped on spilled liquid, fell to the ground, and broke your arm.

-- The owner knew about the hazard.
 The final—and often most difficult—point you must prove is that the owner or manager knew or should have known about the dangerous condition that caused your fall and did not do anything to fix it.
 On a snowy day, for example, a manager should know that the walkway to his building will be hazardous and should take action to make it safe.

 The insurance company and lawyers for the property owner will fight you on all three of these points, but our team will gather evidence necessary to prove your case, such as witness statements, surveillance video, medical records, and expert testimony.